pexavc/Granite/README.md

 Creating a struct that inherits from `GranitePayload` allows it to be linked to a reducers `send` function.
 As we saw earlier in `center.ask.send()`.
 Now we can also do something like `env.boot.send(Boot.Meta(data: someData)))`

 Other reducers can be nested in reducers to fire.
+But, for state changes to persist as expected they MUST have an appropriate forwarding type applied.

 > CAREFUL about circular dependency.
 If a reducer in a service references another service, in which the *callee* service also references the *caller*.
 A recursive block will occur.
 And it doesn't have to be in the samed called reducer.
 It can be in any within.